Ravi123Maurya/Artery/README.md

 # Virtual Art Gallery App

-A virtual art gallery app designed for artists and art enthusiasts to showcase, explore, and interact with various types of art, including digital, <br>and video formats.
+A virtual art gallery app designed for artists and art enthusiasts to showcase, explore, and interact with various types of art, including digital, and video formats.
 The app creates a social network-like experience where artists can share their work, and users can discover, engage, and purchase artworks.

 ## **Features**